cduwors/retail-backend-mod13/README.md

 ## Description

 This is an e-commerce back-end foundation with seeded data to showcase API get routes for categories, products, and tags.
-This includes API POST, PUT, and Delete routes that have been tested using Insomnia.
-View live demo here https://drive.google.com/file/d/1AQkL91HQhI_5BStJnevqEf3TaeI19mS1/view .
+This includes API GET, POST, PUT, and Delete routes that have been tested using Insomnia.
+View live demo here https://drive.google.com/file/d/1tXFiaW9vJeVRiOPuv2vrOi9Nca7hfqMx/view .

 Functional description via user story below: